Broken Farro Porridge with Coconut Milk, Almonds, and Roasted Plums

 I decided to top the whole thing off with roasted Damson plums, which are only available a few weeks out of the year, and are showcased best as a preserve, roasted, or stewed.
 I’m clearly on a plum streak, but in all honesty, the tartness of the plums complements the porridge really well.

-If you can’t find them, free to leave this part of the recipe out (or substitute with regular roasted plums or any other roasted fruit).
+If you can’t find them, free to leave this part of the recipe out or substitute with this delicious roasted plum compote.
 It tastes just as good either way!

 Broken Farro Porridge: